-On this page, we explain what the common symptoms of Long COVID are and what you should do if you have lots of different symptoms.
-We also give more information about the NHS Your COVID Recovery programme.
+On this page, find out what the common symptoms of Long COVID are and what you should do if you have lots of different symptoms.
+There's also more information about the NHS Your COVID Recovery programme.

 On this page: